equinor/api-strategy/docs/rest_guidelines.md

 Resources are accessed by a combination of a [HTTP method](#http-method) and a resource identifier ([URI](https://en.wikipedia.org/wiki/URI)).

-* HTTP `GET` of `https://api.equinor.com/well-api/wells` should return a collection of wells
+* `GET https://api.equinor.com/well-api/wells` should return a collection of wells
-* HTTP `GET` of `https://api.equinor.com/well-api/wells/{well-id}` should return a single well, with the given well id
+* `GET https://api.equinor.com/well-api/wells/{well-id}` should return a single well, with the given well id

 A resource is similar to an object instance in an object-oriented programming language, with the main difference being that in REST the operations are limited to the standard [HTTP methods](#http-method).